Deyer4o/CPP-3D-Game-Tutorial-Series/README.md

-This is a Pathfinder project based on [the CPP3D simple framework](https://github.com/PardCode/CPP-3D-Game-Tutorial-Series) used for University project (Breda University of Applied Sciences)
+This is a Pathfinder project based on [the CX3D simple framework](https://github.com/PardCode/CPP-3D-Game-Tutorial-Series) used for a university project at Breda University of Applied Sciences